 It is a happy day in the manager’s living quarters at the Royal House Motel.
-Lois, one three recently hired maids, has given my dad an old car destined for the junkyard.
+Lois, one of three recently hired maids, has given my dad an old car destined for the junkyard.
 His days of walking and hitchhiking to Liberty Bible College are over.
-Our days of bumming rides from anyone who happens to be "going your way," are over.
+Our days of bumming rides from anyone who happens to be going our way are over.

 My dad found Jesus in the early 1970’s and realized from that point on, God had a plan for his life.
 He heard the Lord’s voice giving him very specific instructions regarding everything from what to eat for breakfast to where to move his family of five for the next chosen career.
 The voice even told him which stocks to trade on the NYSE.
 I found it baffling that God would get so personally involved, down to the most minute detail with one person’s life, but I was just thirteen, so what did I know?

 “THE VOICE OF THE LORD” (the name we began to use to describe the voice) most recently told him to attend Bible College to become a pastor, so, in the summer of 1975, Dad quit his mechanical engineering job with Honeywell and sold the only house we’d ever owned.
 We prepared to leave Clearwater, Florida to make one final long road trip—450 miles—in the aged 1960 Volkswagen, that like the house, was the only car we’d ever owned.
 We were headed to the Royal House Motel in Pensacola, Florida, where a low paying management job that included housing awaited.
 Dad would begin his theological studies in early fall.